pabloariasal/pabloariasal.github.io/_posts/2019-02-28-cpp-inlining.md

 # Wrapping Up

 * Inline expansion might be performed regardless of the `inline` declaration of a function.
-* Inline functions and variables may be defined multiple times in the same program, but not compilation unit.
+* Inline functions and variables (with external linkage) may be defined multiple times in the same program, but not compilation unit.
 * Inline function and variables must be defined in every compilation unit where they are used and declared inline.
 * All definitions must be identical.
 Different definitions result in undefined behavior.
 * `constexpr` implies `inline`